StormingMoose/ESP-Rider_Meccanoid_Two_Motor_L298N_Version/README.md

 This works best on an Android phone.
 Computer screens are okay.
 Apple units, shrug.

-Can steer either by TAPPING slider bar or by tapping the left or right buttons.
+Can steer either by slider bar or by tapping the left or right buttons.
 Sometimes twice.
 Speed/Direction control buttons must be held.

+Html page needs someone with more experience to make it user friendlier.